-I own the property at 757-769 Mamre Road, Kemps Creek (Lot 22 DPDP258414), and write to you regarding the Draft Mamre Road Precinct Structure Plan for State Environmental Planning Policy (Western Sydney Employment Area) 2009.
-Lot 22 forms part of the pending approval from the NSW Department of Planning, Industry and Environment under State Significant Development (SSD) 9522 for a proposed State-of-the-Art Six-Star-Green-Star Warehouse, Industrial and Logistics Facilities Hub.
+I own the property at 707-711 Mamre Road, Kemps Creek (Lot X DP421633), and writes to you regarding the Draft Mamre Road Precinct Structure Plan for State Environmental Planning Policy (Western Sydney Employment Area) 2009.
+Lot X forms part of the pending approval from the NSW Department of Planning, Industry and Environment under State Significant Development (SSD) 9522 for a proposed State-of-the-Art Six-Star-Green-Star Warehouse, Industrial and Logistics Facilities Hub.

 My Lot is currently within the WSEA but is not zoned under the WSEA.
-Instead, the Lot is zoned RU2 Rural Landscape, E2 Environmental Conservation and SP2 Infrastructure under the Penrith Local Environmental Plan 2010.
-The Draft Structure Plan will rezone part of Lot 22 to IN1 General Industrial and RE1 Public Recreation under the SEPP (refer to Figure 1 below).
-The westernmost portion of Lot 22 will also cease to be within the WSEA.
-Previously, Clause 12 of the SEPP has been used to permit industrial-type developments on Lot 22 in its entirety.
+Instead, the Lot is zoned RU2 Rural Landscape under the Penrith Local Environmental Plan 2010.
+The Draft Structure Plan will rezone Lot X to IN1 General Industrial and RE1 Public Recreation under the SEPP (refer to Figure 1 below).
+Previously, Clause 12 of the SEPP has been used to permit industrial-type developments on Lot X in its entirety.

-As Lot 22 forms part of the overall SSD 9522 site which is controlled by Frasers Property Industrial and Altis Property Partners, this rezoning results in around 29ha, or 15%, of the overall 118 hectare site which Lot 22 forms a part of a site which is being unsuited for industrial development.
-In the case of Lot 22, this will result in around 50% of the Lot being unsuited for industrial development.
-It is estimated that up to 1,000 equivalent full time jobs could be lost on this overall SSD 9522 site as a result of these changes.
-Under the Structure Plan, the western portion of both Lot 22 and the overall SSD 9522 site will no longer fall entirely within the WSEA.
+As Lot X forms part of the overall SSD 9522 site which is controlled by Frasers Property Industrial and Altis Property Partners, this rezoning results in around 29ha, or 15%, of the overall 118 hectare site which Lot X forms a part of a site which is being unsuited for industrial development.
+It is estimated that up to 1,000 equivalent full time jobs could be lost on this overall SSD 9522 site as a result.
+Under the Structure Plan, the western portion of the overall SSD 9522 site will no longer fall entirely within the WSEA.